The kids and I absolutely love doing science experiments, so it definitely makes sense to enjoy them with a holiday twist.

 - Take the Alka Seltzer tablets and break them into 2 or 3 pieces.
 Place them in a small cup or container.

-- Children will then add a piece of an Alka Seltzer tablet to the cup of oil and water.
-They can experiment with adding one piece and a few pieces at a time. *DO NOT let them put the tablet in their mouth at any time.
+- You will then add a piece of an Alka Seltzer tablet to the cup of oil and water.
+You can experiment with adding one piece and then a few pieces at a time. *DO NOT let the kids put the tablet in their mouth at any time.

 Here are some questions to ask the kids: